yonglid/CS205-Final-Project/README.md

 **Results:** The Lattice Boltzmann model shows that at least for the approximate values for blood flow, the velocity does not converge to the expected values.
 Overall, this alludes to limitations with using a simple 2D LBM model.
 For multiphase fluids, Lattice-Boltzmann assumes that all components have the same viscocity.
 More accurate results have been shown with a bi-visocity model to simulate blood flow (Liu, 2012).
 An additional reason the D2Q9 LBM model does not match the expected curve could be the compressiblity error becomes dominant.
 To improve this model, one solution is to use incompressible boundary conditons.

 <p align="center"><img src="https://github.com/yonglid/CS205-Final-Project/blob/master/figure_1.png" width="400"></p>

+# Conclusions

+The phenomenon of blood flow reversal in tunicates is one of the most fascinating biological properties observed in nature.
+Efforts to better understand this unique process have included developing complex mathematical models drawing from areas in wave mechanics, physiology, and fluid dynamics.
+Simulations of some of these models are, however, computationally intensive and the time-consuming nature of these simulations serve as a barrier to learning more about these creatures.
+In this project, SIMT and SPMD parallel programming models were developed to tackle this obstacle and they succeeded in improving not only the speeds but also the efficiency of the algorithms' execution.
+Exploration of advanced GPU technologies with the NVIDIA Tesla P100 GPU accelerators as well as deeper analyses into complementary models in blood flow simulation, like the Lattice Boltzmann model, provided even further insight into potential improvement strategies for the future.
+By incorporating these features into the analysis pipeline, we hope that these methods serve as a set of first steps toward providing more accessible and efficient tools for researchers in the field.

 # Citations